abdxdev/markdown-latex-pdf-builder/README.md

 ```

 > [!NOTE]
-> You may want to end task edge in Task Manager if it is running, as it may lock some files.
+> Microsoft Edge may lock certain files related to the uninstallation process if it is running in the background.
+> To avoid issues, open Task Manager, locate "Microsoft Edge" under the "Processes" tab, and select "End Task" before proceeding.

 #### Step 2: Remove Notes Maker